Find Lasting Hip Pain Relief with Acupuncture & Natural Care

 Identifying Your Hip Pain

-• Medical History Review: Discussing symptoms, duration, and activities that may have triggered the pain.
+• Medical History Review: A conversation about your symptoms, when they started, and any activities that worsen or relieve the pain.

-• Physical Examination: Assessing the range of motion, strength, and areas of tenderness.
+• Physical Examination: Your range of motion, flexibility, and areas of tenderness will be assessed to help pinpoint the issue.

-• Imaging Tests: X-rays, MRIs, or CT scans to visualize the hip joint's structure and identify abnormalities.
+• Imaging Tests: X-rays, MRIs, or CT scans may be used to visualize the hip joint and surrounding structures in more detail.

 Managing Hip Pain